 face masks series

 While the creature of myth has the body of a man and the head of a bull, this minotaur has the body of a woman and the head of the more elegant, and wilder, wildebeest.
 In different stages of her life cycle, and in various acts of intimacy, she symbolizes innocence, promise, mystery, nature, beauty, raw power, defiance, and decay.
 She is at once both utterly wild and utterly human.
 She has been marginalized and pushed into the corners.
 Her humanity, her vulnerability, and her power are a challenge to the dominant yang culture of linear reductionist independence.
 She stands at the dawning of a new age.
+To read more about this series and view the sculptures from multiple angles, with details such as prices and dimensions, click here.

 This series brings an element of whimsy to culturally-embedded mythological creatures by flipping the elements of beast and human.
 In addition to twisting the physical elements, the characteristics of each creature are counter-posed against their traditional depictions.
 This brings into focus of the notions of strength, beauty, and elegance.
 Society’s stereotyped understandings of these universal traits is explored and provoked.